MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 5. Now do the exact same thing in the Flow row in the list, in the **IMPORT SETUP** column, click **Update**.
 Then, in the popup panel, select **Create as new** and click **Save**.

-    >**Note: ** Make sure both the App and Flow items in the package have the IMPORT STEP column value Create as new.
+    >**NOTE: ** Make sure both the App and Flow items in the package have the IMPORT STEP column value Create as new.

     ![](media/f66d2928ca90b740b70251f6c2d51a54.png)